 The fact is, anyone at any age may need long-term care at some point in their lives.
 If you sustain an extensive injury or go through a prolonged illness, you may need help with your normal daily activities, such as bathing, getting dressed, or just getting around the house.
 If you become cognitively impaired, you may need help with meal preparation and eating, or reminders to take medications, or other kinds of support.

 Although these everyday activities may seem mundane, they are essential to maintaining your independence.
-Your ability, or inability, to perform these regular activities of daily living give long-term care professionals and those in the insurance industry a very practical measure to use when deciding if you need long-term care.
+Your ability, or inability, to perform these regular activities of daily living give long-term care professionals and those in the insurance industry a very practical measure to use when deciding if you need this.
 Activities of daily living, often referred to as ADLs, include such regular activities as:

 - Using the toilet.